Update November 2021 – we’ve updated our review with new photos and my personal review video of the vegan options at La Creperie de Paris in EPCOT.

-The latest attraction set to open at Walt Disney World’s EPCOT is Remy’s Ratatouille Adventure and with it comes a new Quick Serve AND Table Service option – La Creperie de Paris.
-Located at the end of the new waterfront area in the France pavilion, La Creperie will be unique in offering table service and quick service crepes to go.
-But will there be a vegan crepe at this EPCOT spot?
-We got an early peek at the offerings and can’t wait to share the news with you!
+The latest attraction is open at Walt Disney World’s EPCOT is Remy’s Ratatouille Adventure and with it comes a new Quick Serve AND Table Service option – La Creperie de Paris.
+Located at the end of the new waterfront area in the France pavilion, La Creperie is unique in offering table service and quick service crepes to go.
+But what’s vegan at this EPCOT spot?
+We got an early peek at the offerings and have now updated that with the latest info.

 First, the Quick Service “Crepes a Emporter” (Crepes to go) The “sweet crepes” are made with butter and eggs and obviously not vegan.
 There are crepes with ice cream, and sadly they are not offering any dairy free ice cream at this time.

 But we do have ONE option, the Galettes or savory options have a Ratatouille Galette which is 100% vegan crepe as is.
 Made with a buckwheat crepe (literally just buckwheat, water, and salt), the ratatouille filling is vegan as well.
 They are also “gluten-friendly.”
 Tres Bien!!
 You could also ask for the Red Berries crepe to be made with the buckwheat crepe and it would be vegan as is.

 I’m thrilled to have a vegan crepe in EPCOT and even more excited that we have a modified option as well.
 Now we may enjoy this lovely new dining spot in France in EPCOT too!
 It may not be the most photogenic, but having a vegan crepe in France in EPCOT makes it taste all the better.
 The serving at the Quick Service/outside location is smaller than the table service option, and lower in price as a result too.